david-fried/Analyzing-Stock-Market-Data/README.md

-## Using VBA to Produce Stock Market Data
+## Using VBA to Analyze Stock Market Data

 This script loops through each worksheet (i.e., year) and does the following:
 - Creates table that displays ticker data aggregated over a year.
 Specifically, for each ticker table contains: